 So, that covers the “how and why” questions.
 But how to know if the engine tuning is done properly?

 It’s best to trust the technicians with many years of experience working on BMWs.
-Our Perfected Performance service is all about that – we take care of the complex stuff, you just have to know how to connect your PC to your car.
+Our Awaken Performance service is all about that – we take care of the complex stuff, you just have to know how to connect your PC to your car.

 When you decide to go for the engine tuning, you can expect noticeable changes in three key performance areas.

 As you can see, it’s not only a matter of making your vehicle go faster.

 The Awaken Performance tuning process is really simple and effortless.
 Conducted remotely, you can have our technician take care of your car anywhere in the world, at any time.
 Without having to visit a special tuning workshop or knowing anything about the engine tuning.

 After you book the tuning session, we’ll send you all the necessary instructions, explaining how to prepare for the process.
 Apart from an hour of your time and knowing where to plug in the cable, you’ll simply need: